THE MORMON DELUSION

 Available worldwide in five currencies from Lulu, including PDF eBook versions, suitable for any computer or reader that will accept PDF eBooks, including iPad and Kindle.
 If you need a 'reader' for your computer, the 'Adobe Digital Editions' reader can be downloaded from any eBook page at Lulu.
 The 'Kindle Reader' can be downloaded from Amazon.
 Both are free and have similar facilities.

-All books are also available from Amazon, Play, Barnes & Noble, Waterstones, Blackwells, Foyles, W.H.
+All hard copy books are also available from Amazon, Play, Barnes & Noble, Waterstones, Blackwells, Foyles, W.H.
 Smith, Baker & Taylor, The Exmormon Foundation Bookstore, Exmormon Scholars Testify Bookstore and all major outlets - worldwide.

 Retailers can obtain copies from the wholesaler, Ingram.